parhamoyan/qutewindow/docs/api/index.rst

 QuteMainWindow
 ~~~~~~~~~~~~~~

-An advanced frameless window that supports menu bars and additional features typically found in main application windows.
+An advanced customizable window that supports menu bars and additional features typically found in main application windows.

 **Constructor:**